 The parties recognize the Employer has historically provided qualified and available career employees with work at the straight time rate prior to assigning such work to non-career employees.
-MHAs, although non-career, have a career path while casual employees do not.
+MHAs, although non-career, have a career path.
 MHAs are separated for five days between appointments.
-When there is a lack of work, casuals at the site will be separated, to the extent possible, prior to separating any MHAs.

 Separations of MHAs for lack of work before the end of their term shall be by inverse relative standing on the appropriate MHA roll and such separations are not grievable except where the separations are alleged to be pretextual.
-If an MHA is being considered for nonreappointment solely due to lack of work and one or more MHAs with lower relative standing are employed at the site, then the MHA with the lowest relative standing is to be separated and the MHA being considered for non-reappointment is to be reappointed.
+If an MHA is being considered for non-reappointment solely due to lack of work and one or more MHAs with lower relative standing are employed at the site, then the MHA with the lowest relative standing is to be separated and the MHA being considered for non-reappointment is to be reappointed.